Circuit-killer/fpga-usbhid-host/README.md

 reducing bInterval value from 10 (x"0A") to 1 (x"01") around line 30
 in "USB_saitek.vhd".

+# Troubleshooting

+Around line 330 in "USB_saitek.vhd" is on the lower 4 bits is shown state of the packet replay machine.
+Keep the joystick plugged in and upload the bitstream over jtag.
+In a second the states should advance from 0 to the final state (13 in saitek case).
+It it stops halfway and final state is not reached, joystick for sure won't work so try to disable or change some packet being send.

+When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
+Check that pressing of the buttons drives LED without any noticeable delay, adjust bInterval and play it longer time to check it works reliable.

+If joystick is unplugging and pluged back, it will not contine working until FPGA bitstream is reloaded.
+State machine could be improved to fix that.

 # Additional info from original source

 some info on it